rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 By completing this exercise, you have successfully demonstrated:

-Your ability to deploy a production-ready Prometheus monitoring stack in Kubernetes with proper RBAC configuration, your understanding of advanced monitoring integration patterns and their environmental dependencies, your skills in real-time traffic coordination and metric observation across multiple terminals, your knowledge of the four golden signals and how to query them using PromQL, your experience with dashboard-as-code concepts and production monitoring design principles, and your understanding of how monitoring architectures must adapt to different cluster configurations and permission constraints.
+Your ability to deploy a production-ready Prometheus monitoring stack in Kubernetes with proper RBAC configuration, your understanding of Kubernetes RBAC principles and how they secure cluster resources, your skills in real-time traffic coordination and metric observation across multiple terminals, your knowledge of the four golden signals and how to query them using PromQL, your experience with dashboard-as-code concepts and production monitoring design principles, and your understanding of how monitoring architectures must adapt to different cluster configurations and permission constraints.

 ### Verification Questions

 Test your understanding by answering these questions:

+1. **Why is** RBAC configuration required for Prometheus service discovery, and what specific permissions does it need?
-1. **Why might** Prometheus service discovery fail to find your application pods, and what specific annotations are required?
+2. **Why might** Prometheus service discovery fail to find your application pods, and what specific annotations are required?
-2. **How do** advanced monitoring integrations like PodMonitor differ from basic Prometheus configuration?
+3. **How do** advanced monitoring integrations like PodMonitor differ from basic Prometheus configuration?
-3. **What are** the four golden signals, and which PromQL queries would you use to measure each one?
+4. **What are** the four golden signals, and which PromQL queries would you use to measure each one?
-4. **How would** you design a dashboard that supports both technical monitoring and business decision-making?
+5. **How would** you design a dashboard that supports both technical monitoring and business decision-making?
-5. **Why is** understanding configuration limitations as important as successful deployments?
+6. **Why is** understanding configuration limitations as important as successful deployments?

 ### Key Monitoring Insights Gained

 **Production Monitoring Complexity**: Enterprise monitoring systems require multiple layers of configuration, from basic metric collection to advanced service discovery and dashboard automation.
 Understanding both simple and complex approaches prepares you for various production environments.

+**RBAC is Essential**: Kubernetes RBAC is not optional for production deployments.
+Prometheus requires specific permissions to discover pods, and understanding how to configure ServiceAccounts, ClusterRoles, and ClusterRoleBindings is critical for secure operations.

 **Configuration Resilience**: Monitoring strategies must work across different cluster configurations, permission levels, and integration capabilities.
 Building monitoring that degrades gracefully when advanced features aren't available ensures reliable observability.